hrii-iit/xsens_mvn_ros/docs/sphinx/source/index.rst

-.. xsens_awinda_ros documentation master file, created by sphinx-quickstart on Sun May 21 18:30:03 2023.
+.. xsens_mvn_ros documentation master file, created by sphinx-quickstart on Sun May 21 18:30:03 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xsens_awinda_ros's documentation!
+Welcome to xsens_mvn_ros's documentation!
 ============================================

 .. toctree::